MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/overview-channel-integration-framework.md

 - **Model-driven app agnostic**

   Dynamics 365 Channel Integration Framework is Dynamics 365 model-driven app-agnostic.
-You can build the softphone channel once and enable it on the model-driven app of your choice based on the business requirements.
+You can build the telephony channel once and enable it on the model-driven app of your choice based on the business requirements.

 - **Independent of operating systems and web browsers**